-I am most proud of the several thousand babies that I have helped my patients conceive.
+I am most proud that I have helped several thousand patients conceive.
 I love when patients bring their babies back to meet me!
 It is a wonderful reminder of the impact we have on patients’ lives.

 Share something unique that most people don’t know about you.

 I was the third generation in my family to attend the University of Michigan, and second generation to attend the University of Michigan Medical School.
 My father and I even shared an anatomy professor.

 What do you do for fun in your spare time?